NREL/EnergyPlus/doc/src/docs/InputOutputReference/01d-InputOutputReference.md

 * HVAC,Sum,Electric Storage Production Decrement Energy [J]

-#### Electric Storage Charge State [J]
+#### Electric Storage Simple Charge State [J]

 This output is the state of charge of the storage device.
 State of charge is the amount of electrical energy stored in the device at a point of time.
 The amount of energy stored in tracked in Joules.

 #### Electric Storage Charge Power [W]